 - Vitamin A: 497IU

 Frequently Asked Questions

 Is ciabatta the same as panini?

 Ciabatta bread sandwiches are actually a variation of a panini.
 Panini is the Italian term for sandwiches usually grilled and made with ciabatta or focaccia.

 How do you toast ciabatta?

 ConclusionAn Italian ciabatta sandwich is perfect for a picnic on a lazy weekend afternoon.
-Make it as simple or as fully loaded as you like.
-Either way, it will surely fill your tummies and delight your taste buds.
+Make it as simple or as fully loaded as you like!
+Either way, savory cured ham and fresh veggie slices in between crusty bread loaves will surely fill your tummies and delight your taste buds.

 Have your own special recipe to share?
 Submit Your Recipe Today!